Icinga/icinga2/doc/14-features.md

 #### Current Graphite Schema <a id="graphite-carbon-cache-writer-schema"></a>

 The current naming schema is defined as follows.
-The official Icinga Web 2 Graphite module will use that schema too.
+The [Icinga Web 2 Graphite module](https://github.com/icinga/icingaweb2-module-graphite) depends on this schema.

 The default prefix for hosts and services is configured using [runtime macros](03-monitoring-basics.md#runtime-macros)like this: